 Dr. Francisco Sánchez-Madrid

 PhD in Biochemistry from the Autonomous University of Madrid.
 Professor of Immunology at the Faculty of Medicine of the Autonomous University of Madrid since 1990 and Head of the Immunology Service of Princesa University Hospital since 2009.
 He is currently the Scientific Director of the health research institute Instituto de Investigación Sanitaria Princesa.
 His scientific work notably includes his contribution to knowledge of adhesion, migration and activation of leukocytes, which has been greatly beneficial to the study of chronic inflammatory diseases.
-His contributions to research are reflected in more than 510 international publications, which have been quoted over 42,500 times by other authors, as well as an H Index of 99, demonstrating his interest and general impact.
+His contributions to research are reflected in more than 525 international publications, which have been quoted over 48,000 times by other authors (WOS), as well as an H Index of 105 (Google Scholar: 61,500 quotations and Factor H.125), demonstrating his interest and general impact.
 Lastly, as part of his scientific management activities, he has been President of the Immunology Commission of the Spanish Health Research Fund (1998-2000), Manager of the National Biomedicine Plan (2001-2005) and Member of the ERC Grants Evaluation Panel for Young European Researchers (2007-2010).
+He has been Scientific Director of the Princesa Health Research Institute since its foundation in 2009 until 2023.

 Dr. María Luisa Toribio

 PhD in Biology from the Complutense University of Madrid.
 She is Research Professor at the Spanish National Research Council (CSIC) and Head of the ‘Interactions with the Environment’ department of the Severo Ochoa Centre for Molecular Biology, CSIC-UAM of Madrid.
-She was joint Manager of the National Biomedicine Programme (2005-2007) and Member of the Assessment Panel for ERC Grants for Young European Researchers (2010-2018) and is a member of the Scientific Advisory Board of the Josep Carreras Leukemia Research Institute at the IMIM Hospital del Mar Medical Research Institute.
-Her research focuses on the mechanisms involved in the development of human T lymphocytes, and on the molecular basis for the generation of associated pathologies such as T-cell acute lymphoblastic leukemias (T-ALL).
+She was joint manager of the National Biomedicine Plan and evaluator of the ERC Grants Evaluation Panel.
+She is a member of various national and European evaluation panels, as well as the Scientific Advisory Board of the Josep Carreras Leukemia Research Institute and the IMIM-Hospital del Mar Medical Research Institute.
+His research focuses on deciphering the mechanisms involved in the development of human T lymphocytes, whose deregulation leads to the generation of T-ALL leukemia, in order to develop new immunotherapies against specific tumor targets.

 Dr. Eduard Batlle

 Research Lecturer at the Catalan Institution for Research and Advanced Studies (ICREA).
 Coordinator of the Oncology Programme and Principal Researcher at the Barcelona Institute of Biomedical Research.
 His most recent research focuses on the characterisation of the mechanisms that drive colorectal cancer.
-He received the Banco Sabadell Award for Biomedical Research in 2010 and, more recently, the Rey Jaime I award for medical research, in 2021.
+He received the Banco Sabadell Award for Biomedical Research in 2010 and, more recently, the Rey Jaime I award for medical research, in 2021, and the National Research Award from the Generalitat of Catalonia.

 2022